 b.
 Cross-Site Scripting (XSS)

 Some attackers develop special bots that can scrape your website to get information about inventory and prices.
 Such hackers, usually your competitors, can then use the data to lower or modify the prices in their websites in an attempt to lower your sales and revenue.

 8. Brute force

 The online environment also has players who can use brute force to attack your admin panel and crack your password.
-These fraudulent programs connect to your website and try out thousands of combinations in an attempt to obtain the password.
+These fraudulent programs connect to your website and try out thousands of combinations in an attempt to obtain you site’s passwords.
 Always ensure to use strong, complex passwords that are hard to guess.
 Additionally, always change your passwords frequently.

 A hacker may listen in on the communication taking place between your e-commerce store and a user.
 Walgreens Pharmacy Store experienced such an incident.
 If the user is connected to a vulnerable Wi-Fi or network, such attackers can take advantage of that.

 E-skimming involves infecting a website’s checkout pages with malicious software.
 The intention is to steal the clients’ personal and payment details.

 Are you an e-commerce business person?
 Don’t downplay the seriousness of these e-commerce security threats.

 E-commerce security solutions that can ease your life